The ‘Gospel’ is God’s Good News for everyone.

 The inquiry in the remainder of this site is to discover whether or not God can, and will, help a person in practical ways.
 It’s one thing to believe in God – to know that he exists somewhere in outer space – and something quite different to have a relationship with him that has personal daily benefit.

-How God Helps Us
+How God helps us

 In the preceding Topics, we’ve learned things to know about God.
 Now in the following Topics we’ll learn how to actually know God, personally!